OWASP/owasp-mastg/Document/0x04-Testing-Processes-and-Techniques.md

 #### Traffic Analysis

 Dynamic analysis of the traffic exchanged between client and server can be performed by launching a Man-in-the-middle (MITM) attack.
-This can be achieved by using an interception proxy like Burp Suite (Professional) or OWASP ZAP for HTTP traffic.
+This can be achieved by using an interception proxy like Burp Suite or OWASP ZAP for HTTP traffic.

 * [Configuring an Android Device to work with Burp](https://support.portswigger.net/customer/portal/articles/1841101-configuring-an-android-device-to-work-with-burp)
 * [Configuring an iOS Device to work with Burp](https://support.portswigger.net/customer/portal/articles/1841108-configuring-an-ios-device-to-work-with-burp)